quarantin/beautiful-java/README.md

 	cd beautiful-java
 	cp config.json.linux.example config.json
 	vim config.json
-Update the content of config.json with this (adapt according to your setup):
+Update the content of config.json with this (update according to your setup):

 	{
 		"intellij": "~/IntelliJ/bin/idea.sh",